google-research/deduplicate-text-datasets/README.md

 ### Finding Duplicates

-Given a suffix array file, as generated in the prevous section, it can now be queried for interesting statistics.
+Given a suffix array file, as generated in the previous section, it can now be queried for interesting statistics.
 The simplest operation, counting occurrences of particular substrings, takes O(log(N)) time and O(query_length) memory requirements, (as shown above with `scripts/count_occurrences.py`).
 To do this you can run:

 ```cargo run count-occurrences --data-file /path/to/dataset --query-file /path/to/query_file```